ivanamihalek/oggeyman/README.md

 ```
 Make sure that the link path corresponds to the one where arm-linux-gnueabi resides in your setup.
 (Failing to do so results in `/lib/ld-linux.so.3: No such file or directory` error.)

+In both cases, the output should be the time of each frame, printed on stdout, in the proper time sequence.

+Note that Oggeyman.cpp can be used for threeway comparison/timing of the straightforward yuv2rgb implementation, the implementation using table lookup, and the ARM optimized implementation.
+See Oggeyman::yuv2bgra() in [Oggeyman.cpp](https://github.com/ivanamihalek/oggeyman/blob/master/oggeyman/oggeyman.cpp).

 ## What Oggeyman is not ###

 Oggeyman is not a full decoder - in particular it pulls out Theora (video) stream from the provided [ogg](https://en.wikipedia.org/wiki/Ogg) file, and ignores the [Vorbis](https://en.wikipedia.org/wiki/Vorbis) (audio) or any other stream that might be present.

+Oggeyman is not a player, either.
+It  takes ogg file as an iput an returns Textures.
+The rest of the implementation is up to user.